Scaling Laws For Diffusion Transformers: Method

 \subsection{Scaling Laws in Training Diffusion Transformers}

-\paragraph{Scaling Laws} In this section, we investigate the scaling laws governing diffusion transformers, which describe the relationships between several key quantities: the objective function, model parameters, tokens, and compute.
+\paragraph{Scaling Laws} In this section, we investigate the scaling laws governing diffusion transformers, which describe the relationships between several key quantities: the objective function, model parameters, tokens, and compute budget.
 The objective measures discrepancy between the data and model’s predictions.
 The number of parameters \(N\) reflects model’s capacity, while tokens \(D\) denote the total amount of data (in tokens) processed during training.
-Compute \(C\), typically measured in Floating Point Operations (FLOPs), quantifies the total computational resources consumed.
+Compute budget \(C\) (we also refer to C as compute), typically measured in Floating Point Operations (FLOPs), quantifies the total computational resources consumed.
 In our experiments, the relationship between compute, tokens, and model size is formalized as \(C = 6ND\), directly linking the number of parameters and tokens to the overall compute budget.
+We estimate \(C\) by explicitly counting the floating-point operations required by the transformer blocks of our diffusion transformer.
+Focusing on these blocks, which dominate the total cost, and accounting for both forward and backward passes, we find that, on average, processing a single token requires approximately \(6N\) FLOPs.
+Hence, training a model with \(N\) parameters on \(D\) tokens consumes

+and in our setting, the compute budget, number of parameters, and tokens approximately satisfy this relationship.
+More details about FLOPs computation can be found in Appendix~\ref{app:scaling_params} and Sec.
+2.1 in \cite{kaplan2020scalinglawsneurallanguage}.

-Building on this, we hypothesize that power law equations can effectively capture the scaling relationships between these quantities.
+For each compute budget $C$, we extract the corresponding compute-optimal parameter count $N_{\text{opt}}(C)$ and token count $D_{\text{opt}}(C)$ from configuration at the minimum point (purple marker) of each isoFLOP parabola in Fig.~\ref{fig:scaling_law}(a).
+When we plot these optimal points on log--log axes, both $\log N_{\text{opt}}$ and $\log D_{\text{opt}}$ vary approximately linearly with $\log C$, indicating an underlying power-law relationship between compute and the optimal allocation of parameters and data.Building on this, we hypothesize that power law equations can effectively capture the scaling relationships between these quantities.
 Specifically, we represent the optimal model size and token count as functions of the compute budget as follows:

 where \(N_{\text{opt}}\) and \(D_{\text{opt}}\) denote the optimal number of parameters and tokens for a given compute budget \(C\), with \(a\) and \(b\) as scaling exponents that describe how these quantities grow with compute.